bas080/dotlocaldotbashrc/README.md

   - Doesn't fill up the root bash history.
 - Does not inherit env variables of other `.local.bashrc` directories when jumping directories.
+- Comes with an `lcd` alias to quickly jump to `.local.bashrc` directory

 ## Setup